HyeongseokSon1/teich/README.md

 Run `codex` or `pi` to capture raw traces, or use `chat` mode to generate text-only training rows directly.

-Easily format, filter, combine and mask any supported dataset(s)
+Easily format, filter, combine and mask any supported dataset(s) for training.

 ## ⚡ Quick Start